Who is Stripe for (target market)?

 - Expiration Date

-Of course it is best practice to get as much information as you can when processing credit cards.
+Note: You may face challenges with declines or fraudulent transactions if you do not require additional fields such as CVV or Postal Code.
+It is best practice to get as much information as you can when processing credit cards.

 Will my previous transactions on Stripe be able to be Captured, Voided, Credited in LA on new Stripe integration?

 No, these will need to be handled and processed on the gateway side and then recorded in LA without going through the gateway.

 Links to Articles